tosca-har/pngscene/README.md

 	padding: 10px;
 }
 ```
+This file came from the examples folder at Three.js, it is a style file.
 Save the main.css file and then you can close it.

 Save the index.html file.